dcouch440/currency-exchanger/README.md

 ## About Babel:
   #### This app:
-  *  Babel is used in this application for jest imports.
+  *  Babel is used in this application for converting imports.
   #### What is Babel?
   *  From [wikipedia]( https://en.wikipedia.org/wiki/Babel_(transcompiler) ) : \
     "Babel is a free and open-source JavaScript transcompiler that is mainly used to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript that can be run by older JavaScript engines.
 Babel is a popular tool for using the newest features of the JavaScript programming language."